-Level Land Use and Community Activities Reported Platinum As part of the county's General Plan Update, planning staff is reviewing zoning codes and development policies to identify changes that could improve implementation of land use and transportation policies that reduce greenhouse gas emissions.
-2017 The county's planning division is in the process of updating the General Plan to ensure that information in the General Plan is current and that the General Plan's goals, policies, and land use programs are consistent with the community's vision for the future of unincorporated Ventura County.
+- 5. The county's planning division is in the process of updating the General Plan to ensure that information in the General Plan is current and that the General Plan's goals, policies, and land use programs are consistent with the community's vision for the future of unincorporated Ventura County.
 Throughout the update process, community involvement will be welcomed and encouraged.
 Workshops and meetings will be held on a regular basis and the public will be invited to comment on the draft General Plan elements and the environmental impact report.
-The Planning Division held a kick-off meeting in April 2016, for the General Plan Update Technical Advisory Committee (TAC) and Focus Groups.
-The TAC is comprised of County staff and has been formed to assist the Division in providing data, information and feedback during the four-year General Plan Update (GPU) process.
-The Focus Group members represent a variety of disciplines and expertise and will provide input as key points throughout the GPU process.
-For more information, please see the following link: http://www.vcrma.org/planning/plans/general-plan/gen-plan-update.html.
-Policy 1 in Section 4.10 Parks and recreation states that "The County shall maintain and enforce the local parkland dedication requirements (Quimby Ordinance), to acquire and develop neighborhood and community recreation facilities.
-Parkland dedication shall be based on a standard of five acres of local parkland per thousand population, including neighborhood and community parks."
-For more information please see the following link: http://www.vcrma.org/planning/pdf/plans/Goals-Policies-and -Programs.pdf
+The Planning Division held a kick-off meeting in April 2016, for the General Plan Update Technical Advisory Committee (TAC) and focus groups.
+The TAC is comprised of county staff and has been formed to assist the division in providing data, information and feedback during the four-year General Plan update process.
+The focus group members represent a variety of disciplines and expertise and will provide input as key points throughout the General Plan update process. - 6.
+Policy 1 in Section 4.10 Parks and Recreation states that "the county shall maintain and enforce the local parkland dedication requirements (Quimby Ordinance), to acquire and develop neighborhood and community recreation facilities.
+Parkland dedication shall be based on a standard of five acres of local parkland per thousand population, including neighborhood and community parks".

-Open Space and Offsetting Carbon Emission Activity
+Open Space and Offsetting Carbon Emission Activities

-Level Open Space Offsetting Carbon Emission Activities Reported Silver The county adopted the 20- year urban growth boundary initiatives, Save Open-space and Agriculture Resources (SOAR) Ordinance, as a comprehensive set of voter-approved measures protecting open space and agricultural land against urban sprawl. http://vcrma.org/planning/pdf/brochures/SOAR.pdf 2016
+1. The county adopted the 20-year urban growth boundary initiatives, Save Open-space and Agriculture Resources (SOAR) Ordinance, as a comprehensive set of voter-approved measures protecting open space and agricultural land against urban sprawl.

-Level Open Space Offsetting Carbon Emission Activities Reported Gold County General Plan focus area #3 is specifically aimed at ensuring responsible agencies develop and implement shared programs for the preservation of existing communities' natural environment, agricultural and open space lands.
+- County General Plan focus area #3 is specifically aimed at ensuring responsible agencies develop and implement shared programs for the preservation of existing communities' natural environment, agricultural and open space lands. - 3.
 The county's general service agency maintains a tree inventory of its main campus to track offsetting of carbon emissions.
-2016

-Level Open Space Offsetting Carbon Emission Activities Reported Platinum The county has installed numerous California Native and drought semitolerant trees at the County Government Center and at the Saticoy Yard.
-The county hosts workshops during lunchtime hours that showcase community supported agriculture (CSA) and offers discounted CSA boxes to county employees.
+- 4. The county has installed numerous California native and drought semi-tolerant trees at the county Government Center and at the Saticoy Yard. - 5.
+The county hosts workshops during lunchtime hours that showcase community supported agriculture (CSA) and offers discounted CSA boxes to county employees. - 6.
 In 2006, the county adopted an Integrated Pest Management Plan to reduce and eliminate to the greatest extent possible, the use of pesticide products that pose known, likely, or probable human health or environmental risks.
 The plan promotes the use of non-hazardous and/or reduced risk alternatives that are protective of human health and the environment.
 Pesticides are applied in a manner that protects and enhances our region's natural resources and public health.
-At the Ronald Regan Presidential Library and Museum in Simi Valley, the County Fire Department employs toxic and chemical free weed-abatement in the form of a 400-goat herd to manage vegetation and protect the area's sensitive riparian habitat from pesticide product impacts.
-The plan was updated in 2016: http://pwaportal.ventura.org/WPD/docs/IPMP/IPMP% 20FinalRev2016_BlanksRemoved.pdf.
-2017
+At the Ronald Regan Presidential Library and Museum in Simi Valley, the Fire Department employs toxic and chemical free weed-abatement in the form of a 400-goat herd to manage vegetation and protect the area's sensitive riparian habitat from pesticide product impacts.
+The plan was updated in 2016.

-Promoting Community and Individual Action Activity
+Promoting Community and Individual Action Activities

-Level Promoting Community and Individual Action Activities Reported Silver The county participates in both the Ventura County Regional Energy Aliance (VCREA) and emPower Central Coast Programs, which provide LED lightbulbs, reusable bags, and other give-away items at community events in Ventura County to encourage environmental responsibility. http://www.ventura.org/environment/energy-efficiency 2016
+1. The county participates in both the Ventura County Regional Energy Aliance (VCREA) and emPower Central Coast Programs, which provide LED lightbulbs, reusable bags, and other give-away items at community events in Ventura County to encourage environmental responsibility.